 What's the outgoing rate limit for SMS messages?

-This means that if you need to send messages using the Plivo SMS API to a specific destination country at a throughput greater than what is available from a single source number, you can increase your overall capacity by distributing your traffic across a pool of Plivo numbers to get the throughput you need while staying within the recommended per number rate limits.
+Plivo’s messaging platform solves this problem by delivering messages to downstream operators using smart queuing based on the type of source number used and the destination country.
+We maintain a dedicated queue for each of your source numbers.
+If you need to send messages using the Plivo SMS API to a specific destination country at a throughput greater than what's available from a single source number, you can increase your overall capacity by distributing your traffic across a pool of Plivo numbers to get the throughput you need while staying within the recommended per-number rate limits.

-No. Plivo Smart Queue is enabled for Plivo accounts by default.
+No — smart queuing is enabled for Plivo accounts by default.

 Are these the only rate limits that apply to my SMS traffic?

-How are long (multi-part) messages handled?
+How are long (multipart) messages handled?

 Multipart messages are enqueued, dequeued, and processed as a single entity at all times.
 The dequeue rate of a message is autoadjusted based on the size of the message to ensure that your traffic remains compliant regardless of the size of the message.
 For instance, if you send a two-part SMS message from a US source number, the message would be dequeued two seconds after the previous message in that source number’s queue.